Alaric Tay: Acting career

-Film-making career
+Filmmaking career

-With various performance credits to his name, Tay is also an award-winning filmmaker.
-His film When We Were Bengs snagged 3 prizes at the 2007 ReelHeART International Film Festival, for Best Experimental Film, Best Sound and Best Editing, while his short documentary Journey of Change has garnered critical acclaim from audiences at its special screenings in Singapore, Malaysia, Australia, and the U.S.
+Tay is also a filmmaker.
+His film When We Were Bengs won 3 prizes at the 2007 ReelHeART International Film Festival, for Best Experimental Film, Best Sound and Best Editing, while his short documentary Journey of Change has garnered critical acclaim from audiences at its special screenings in Singapore, Malaysia, Australia, and the U.S.

 In 2011, Tay started developing his first sci-fi action film, Final Defect.
 The 12-minute short film, a sci-fi tale about the dangers of playing God, stars his fellow Fly Entertainment artistes US-born actor Jimmy Taenaka and veteran actress Janice Koh and is slated for a 2012 release.

+In 2016, Tay's boutique production company, Very Tay was commissioned by HBO Asia to co-produce its first original 8-part comedy series Sent.
+Tay was also its Showrunner and series director.

+In 2017, Tay co-directed FAM!
+A 13-part comedy series for Mediacorp MeWatch about a media-shy girl growing up in a social media family.
+The series starred Award-winning comedians Gurmit Singh, Vernetta Lopez, and Singer-Actor-Influencer Benjamin Kheng.
+It was nominated for an International Emmy for Best Comedy Series.

-In 2018, Alaric co-produced Zombiepura with film director, Jacen Tan from Hosaywood Studios under the company, JAB films.
-It is Alaric's first major role in a horror themed movie and Zombiepura is slated for theatrical release in late Oct 2018 in Singapore.
+In 2018, Tay co-produced Zombiepura with film director, Jacen Tan from Hosaywood Studios and fellow co-star Benjamin Heng under the company, JAB Films.
+The acronyms of their first names combined (Jacen, Alaric, Benjamin) make up the company name – JAB.
+It is Tay's first starring role in a horror themed movie and it was theatrically released across Asia since October 2018.
+The film is regarded as Singapore's first wide-release zombie movie.

+Throughout 2019, Tay collaborated on two more series projects for Mediacorp – I Am Madam and Cheerific.
+Serving as series co-director and showrunner, respectively.

+During the height of the COVID pandemic, Tay connected with Pedring Lopez from Black Ops Studios Asia and formed a cross-border alliance to produce a slate of genre films, including Action and Horror titles.
+Development for several titles are underway and the first of these will go into production in early 2025.

 Other interests

 A student of the late John Spencer, and a former artiste of the Singapore Armed Forces Music and Drama Company (SAF MDC), Tay is an active member of the entertainment community.
-He is the Vice-President of the NP Film, Sound and Video Alumni Chapter to maintain his association with Breaking into Hollywood.
+He has served as vice-president of the Ngee Ann Polytechnic Film, Sound and Video Alumni Chapter and continues to maintain his association with Breaking into Hollywood.

 Tay is also an orator.
 He has hosted a variety of road shows to Dinner and Dances, to high-profile banquets involving national statesmen, politicians and ambassadors.